GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_ContextElementRepresentation](../../stereotypes.md#SAF_ContextElementRepresentation)

-Specifies the fact that a SOI Stakeholder represents a System Context Element.
+Specifies the fact that a System Context Element is represented by a SOI Stakeholder.
 ## SCIScontainingLCM
 1 [System Context Interaction Scenario](#System-Context-Interaction-Scenario) SCIScontainingLCM 0..* [System Context Chronological Message](#System-Context-Chronological-Message)